November 29, 2025

 No. Not hilarious.

 If you're going down the sock route, and fine, socks can be a good gift, make them proper ones.
-Arctic Nordic socks from Finland are warm, well-made, and the sort of thing he'll actually wear instead of leaving in the bottom of a drawer until they're donated to a charity shop still in the packet.
+Arctic Nordic socks from Finland are warm, durable and made from cotton and lambswool - the sort of thing he'll actually wear instead of leaving in the bottom of a drawer until they're donated to a charity shop still in the packaging.

 The lesson: if it's meant to be funny, it's probably a terrible gift.